 Usually babies which are 15 months and older won’t need as many diaper changes and 6-8 diapers per day should be enough.

 If you have a heavy wetter or you need a bulletproof night time diaper, try a pocket diaper.
 Pocket diapers have an extra moisture resistant barrier which will keep your baby dry longer.
 You can also stuff the diaper to your babies needs; use doublers for extra absorbency.
-Wool diaper covers are excellent night time cover, give them a try!
+Wool diaper covers with a hemp or bamboo fitted diaper inside are excellent night time choices.
+Give them a try!

 We recommend using flushable diaper liners with your cloth diaper.
 These liners prevent your diapers from staining and will make clean ups so much easier.
 If you prefer an organic option try our organic flushable liners.